frankligy/pan_cancer_intracellular_antigen_atlas/notes/Yarmarkovich_Lab_instructions.md

 This tutorial assumes you already have a bigpurple account, and have permission to access yarmarkovich lab drive, and have some basic understanding on how to run linux command and submit jobs through slurm scheduler.
 If you are not familiar with this, please carefully read through [yarmarkovich lab HPC tutorial](https://docs.google.com/document/d/14PZOJr-cr6z3JhHkEptWw5fPAztqVsmYXn3FvTKL4Zs/edit?usp=sharing).

 This tutorial also assumes you have basic understanding of RNA-Seq data, immunopeptidome data, for instance, what is FASTQ file, what is read alignment step.
-I'd recommend you to use `chatGPT` for all your inquiries along this line.
+Although following the steps should be straightford, I'd recommend you to use `chatGPT` for all any inquiry you may have as you go through this tutorial.

 You should have some tumor RNA-Seq and some tumor immunopeptidome data at hand when you are reading this tutorial.